Clinically proven creativity for a relaxed and focused

 Experience the relaxing, meditative process of using traditional and digital drawing tools of MindArt, where there is no pressure and no right or wrong way to create.

 The MindArt programme is increasingly being adopted in broader contexts to support older people, individuals experiencing work-related stress, and those living with various neurological or mental health conditions.
-MindArt is currently being implemented in the Mental Health Services for Older People at Dunedin Hospital, as well as in a pilot programme for stroke survivors.
+MindArt is currently being implemented in the Mental Health Services for Older People at Dunedin Hospital, day programmes, as well as in a pilot programme for stroke survivors.
 It has proven effective in reducing stress among nursing staff in French hospitals during the Covid pandemic.
 There is growing interest in extending the use of MindArt to address a wider range of neurological, trauma and mental health conditions, including anxiety and neurodiversity.

 Therefore, we have divided our specifically designed programme into 2 user groups: the full programme for health professionals and specific MindArt resources from the programme for individuals at home.